takahashi-yt/large-universes/README.md

 [3] Michael Rathjen, Edward R. Griffor, and Erik Palmgren.
 Inaccessibility in constructive set theory and type theory. *Ann.
 Pure Appl.
 Log.*, 94(1-3):181--200, 1998.

 [4] Anton Setzer.
 Extending Martin-Löf type theory by one Mahlo-universe. *Arch.
 Math.
 Log.*, 39(3):155--181, 2000.

+## Outline

+`Preliminaries.agda`: Several notions of the core type theory are defined.

+`MLQ.agda`: The universe types M and Q in MLQ are defined.

+`HOUOperator.agda`: The higher-order universe operators of ML(n) are defined.

+`MahloHOSubuniverse.agda`: The external Mahlo universe type and its extension with higher-order subuniverses are defined.